-The Bureau of Prisons operates a network of halfway houses-"community treatment centers"--principally for offenders who are approaching the ends of terms of imprisonment.
+The Bureau of Prisons maintains a network of contractor-operated halfway houses-"community treatment centers"-principally for offenders who are approaching the ends of terms of imprisonment.
+Halfway house residents generally work or participate in training programs in the community, but are required to return to the halfway house before a specified hour each evening.
 Newly sentenced offenders may be required to reside in such halfway houses in two ways:

-1. The offender may be sentenced to a term of imprisonment. with a request by the judge that he serve his time in a community treatment center.
-The Bureau of Prisons will generally honor such a request if the offender qualifies for minimumsecurity placement.
+1. The offender may be sentenced to a term of imprisonment, with a request by the judge that he serve his time in a community treatment center.
+The Bureau of Prisons will generally honor such a request if the offender qualifies for minimum-security placement.
 If the placement turns out to be unsatisfactory, the Bureau of Prisons retains discretion to determine how the offender is to serve the remainder of his time.

-Unless the sentencing judge requests assignment to a community treatment center, an offender sentenced to imprisonment will not be initially assigned to one and is likely to be before release.
+Unless the sentencing judge requests assignment to a community treatment center, an offender sentenced to imprisonment will not initially be assigned to one and is likely to be transferred to such a center only for the last few months before release.